FAQ Video Series

 Admissions decisions are released in mid-March.
 If applicable, financial aid notifications are sent soon after.

-Applicants for both the Priority and Regular deadlines receive equal consideration for admission and merit-based financial aid.
 Applicants must apply for need-based aid by the deadline.

 If I am admitted, what opportunities will I have to visit and/or learn about the Nicholas School?